yabwon/SAS_PACKAGES/SPF/SPFinit.md

                    Value `3` or `PharmaForest` indicates:
                     `https://github.com/PharmaForest/`
                    Default value is `0`.

- - `version=`      Indicates which historical version of a package to install.
-                   Historical version are currently available only if `mirror=0` is set.
-                   Default value is null which means "install the latest".
-                   When there are multiple packages to install the `version` variable is scan sequentially.

  - `replace=`      When set to `1` and a package file exists, it forces the package file replacement by the new downloaded file.